 Rebecca received a PhD from the University of New Mexico, where her dissertation focused on sexual selection in House Sparrows.
-After completing postdoctoral work at both the University of New Mexico and The Ohio State University, she became a faculty member at the University of Florida in 2001, where she is now a Professor in the Dept. of Biology and an Affiliate Associate Professor with the Florida Museum of Natural History.
-She has published over 80 scientific papers in the areas of evolutionary biology and behavioral ecology.
-Within these broad areas, she has several specific areas of interest: avian phylogenetics, where she has focused on reconstructing the evolutionary history among all birds as well as in specific orders; the evolution of male secondary sexual traits; the genetic and physiological mechanisms that underlie evolutionary change in specific traits; mating and social systems within and among species; as well as population genetics.
-She has been an editor at IBIS since 2013.
+After completing postdoctoral work at both the University of New Mexico and The Ohio State University, she became a faculty member at the University of Florida in 2001, where she is now a Professor in the Dept. of Biology.
+She has published over 100 peer-reviewed papers in the areas of evolutionary biology and behavioral ecology.
+Within these broad areas, she utilizes modern molecular genomic techniques, in combination with other types of data to address questions in: avian phylogenetics, where she has focused on reconstructing the evolutionary history among all birds as well more focused studies in specific orders; the evolution of male secondary sexual traits and display behaviors; the genetic and physiological mechanisms that underlie evolutionary change in specific traits; mating and social systems within and among species; population and conservation genetics, and more recently evolutionary genomics.
+She has been an editor of IBIS since 2013.